Remelluri

 • High-altitude, Rioja mountain wine

-• World-class winemaking by Telmo Rodríguez
+• World-class winemaking team led by Telmo Rodríguez and Pablo Eguzkiza

 Remelluri is one of the most timeless and iconic landscapes of the wine world,

 as well as one of the most enchanting vineyards in Spain.
-While firmly anchored in its historical past, Remelluri illuminates the path forward for not only the future of Rioja but also world-class, terroir-based fine wines produced in Spain.
+While firmly anchored in its historical past, Remelluri illuminates the path forward for not only the future of Rioja but also world-class, terroir-based fine wines produced across Spain.
 It is about rediscovering the essence of Rioja, and the story’s evolution is genuinely cinematic in scope.
 At Remelluri, the future lies in the past.

 “Recovering regions, protecting traditions, head-pruning vines, helping those who are starting out.
 That’s what I’m talking about.
 Everything we’re doing is restoring; we’re not trying to invent anything new.
 In fact, our motto is: The Future Lies in the Past.”